y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

 able to keep these dependencies up-to-date using the standard tools and processes they use for any other dependency.

-They are also able to modify what confguration gets applied by changing the configuration according to their set up style, either:
+They are also able to modify what configuration gets applied by changing the configuration according to their set up style, either:

 - directly in the `go.mod` file by adding or removing `tool` dependencies,